hjelev/AQ-Notifications/README.md

 # Installation

-To install the script fill the configuration vairables in config.py.example and rename it to config.py .
+To install the script clone this reporitory, fill the configuration vairables in config.py.example and rename it to config.py .

+To get your sensor_id (this is the air quality sensor for your location) go to http://maps.luftdaten.info, navigate to your location, click on the colored hexagon that is located near you and get Station ID.

-Set a cron job to execute app.py each hour:
+Finally set a cron job to execute app.py each hour or more often depending on your needs:

 1 */1 * * * /usr/bin/python3 /path/to/app.py